govhackaustralia/govhack-tools/index.md

 # The basics of being a data scientist

-*   Have a hypothesis – even if you&#8217;re making a tool/api that helps people with their questions too, remember what the objective of that is.
+*   Have a hypothesis ï¿½ even if you&#8217;re making a tool/api that helps people with their questions too, remember what the objective of that is.
 *   Find the people and tools you need to prove/show/find.
 This rest of this page will help with the latter.
-*   Analyse and present results – were they what you expected?
+*   Analyse and present results ï¿½ were they what you expected?
 Do they help explain to others what you have found out?
 Can present as a interactive data visualisation or a web/mobile application or just a infographic/motion graphics video that tells a story.
 Please note, there are a combination of Analysis and Visualisation tools in each of the major categories below.

 # API Development {#api-development}